Print Options

 • EMCA / PPHA 35561 Running Randomized Trials in Low And Middle Income Countries

-Certificate in Markets and Regulation
+Specialization in Markets and Regulation

 Faculty Director: Kathryn Ierulli

-Program Description: The Markets and Regulation Certificate educates students in the structures and characteristics of regulated markets by analyzing the outcomes of markets for consumers and producers, evaluating how government policies alter post-regulation market outcomes, and considering costs and benefits of economic regulation.
+Program Description: The Markets and Regulation specialization educates students in the structures and characteristics of regulated markets by analyzing the outcomes of markets for consumers and producers, evaluating how government policies alter post-regulation market outcomes, and considering costs and benefits of economic regulation.

-Certificate Requirements
+Specialization Requirements

 Required courses